-- Frequent cleaning of work areas and equipment between uses, using your usual cleaning products. - Frequent cleaning of objects and surfaces that are touched regularly, such as door handles and keyboards, and making sure there are adequate disposal arrangements. - Clearing workspaces and removing waste and belongings from the work area at the end of a shift. - Limiting or restricting use of high-touch items and equipment, for example, printers or whiteboards. - If you are cleaning after a known or suspected case of COVID-19 then you should refer to the specific guidance.
+- Frequent cleaning of work areas and equipment between uses, using your usual cleaning products.

+Frequent cleaning of objects and surfaces that are touched regularly, such as door handles, pump handles and printers, and making sure there are adequate disposal arrangements.

+Clearing workspaces and removing waste and belongings from the work area at the end of a shift. - If you are cleaning after a known or suspected case of COVID-19 then you refer to the specific guidance.